You are here:

 More information about these program components is available on the EPA’s Website,

 DuPage County Stormwater Management Information

-DuPage County has published a variety of stormwater management practice information on their website.
-Please visit their
+Additionally, the Village is a participating partner with DuPage County to provide a broader stormwater management plan to further prevent stormwater pollution.
+DuPage County has a variety of stormwater management practice information on their website.
+Please visit their webpage

 to learn more about stormwater management.

 The following is a list of stormwater management tips for fall & winter.

 Fall is a time for football, cooler days and changing leaves.
 However, with the fall season also comes the inevitable need for yard cleanup.

 All DuPage County residents live in a watershed, meaning most everything entering storm drains eventually runs into rivers or streams.
 In autumn, leaves are oftentimes blown or swept into storm drains and waterways and can become a source of water pollution.
 Once they reach waterways, leaves decompose and release phosphorus into the water, which can result in algae blooms and decreased oxygen for fish.
 However, pollutants are not the only problem.
 Leaves can also build up along curbs, gutters and storm drains, which blocks stormwater runoff from entering this drainage infrastructure.
 Should a major weather event occur, this can lead to localized flooding.